heavyblotto/memorativa/docs/story.md

-*Memorativa: A Cybernetic System for Symbolic Memory and Conceptual Processing* *
+*Memorativa: A Cybernetic System for Symbolic and Conceptual Processing* *

 # Part 1: Philosophical Foundations and Origins